-- (e) For the fifth and the subsequent interval adjustments - (i) Capital Goods Adjustment base percentage is 62.55% - (ii) The amount of input tax that is required to be adjusted is the total input tax incurred for the previous intervals i.e. RM200,000 - (iii) Adjustment percentage and capital asset adjustment for fifth and the subsequent intervals will be derived by using the same formulae as explained above. - 61.
+- (i) Capital Goods Adjustment base percentage is 62.55% - (ii) The amount of input tax that is required to be adjusted is the total input tax incurred for the previous intervals i.e. RM200,000 - (iii) Adjustment percentage and capital asset adjustment for fifth and the subsequent intervals will be derived by using the same formula as explained above. - 61.
 This method produces a net adjustment figure of RM777 due to Customs over the 10-year adjustment period.
 If this amount is deducted from the initial input tax claim of RM124,000, the actual amount of input tax claimed is RM123,223 which is 61.61% of total input tax incurred i.e. RM200,000.